xgmitt00-220814/Type1toUnicode/README.md

 * In some PDF documents, GIDs are simply numbers.
 These are usually generated arbitrarily and change file by file.
 Again, technically it would be possible to repair them, but you'd have to prepare separate JSON file for each of them.

 ## Is there a more effective way to construct the JSON file?
-If there is, we didn't find it and we truly constructed [to_unicode.json](to_unicode.json) one glyph at a time.
-But at the same time, there must be some pattern for codes 128 to 255, because GID naming scheme was consistent across about 200 magazines (barring a few exceptions).
-Apparetnly, the the resultant mapping could be affected by two factors:
+If there is, we didn't find it.
+But there must be some pattern for codes 128 to 255, because GID naming scheme was consistent across about 200 magazines (barring a few exceptions).
+We suspect the the resultant mapping could be affected by two factors:

 1. How the glyphs were ordered in the original font.
 When we decoded font /GKCMAE+Arial068.313 from the [sample document](https://github.com/xgmitt00-220814/Type1toUnicode/files/15382176/T1tU_sample.zip), there was string "Monotype:Arial_Regular:Version_2.76_Microsoft_ArialArial068.313".
-We googled the name and downloaded the font from this site: https://eng.m.fontke.com/font/11694129/download/
+We googled the name and downloaded the font from this site:

+https://eng.m.fontke.com/font/11694129/download/

 Then we loaded it into [open source font editor FontForge](https://fontforge.org/en-US/downloads/).
-But as you can see, letter "ř" (U+0159) is has code 345 in the font, whereas it has GID G248 in our JSON file.
+But as you can see, letter "ř" (U+0159) has code 345 in the font, whereas it has GID G248 in our JSON file.
 Letter "č" (U+010D) has code 269 in the font, but G232 in JSON.
 There is no clear pattern to it.

 ![fontforge](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/8343947d-98b7-4fc1-8779-dc7938889c1c)

-2. So presumably, the actual GIDs are probably chosen by PDF authoring program and/or PostScript driver when it's generated.
+2. So presumably, the actual GIDs are chosen by PDF authoring program and/or PostScript driver when it's generated.
 We have no idea how this works, though.
-The sample file has "Acrobat Distiller 4.05 for Windows" in its metadata.
+The sample file has "Acrobat Distiller 4.05 for Windows" as PDF Producer in its metadata.
+Other magazines list "PageMaker 6.5" in the Application field.

+In the end, we really constructed [to_unicode.json](to_unicode.json) one glyph at a time...

 # Known limitations and issues